survivejs/webpack-book/manuscript/techniques/02_web_workers.md

 ## Setting up a host

-The host has to instantiate the worker and then communicate with it.
-The idea is almost the same except the host has the control:
+The host has to instantiate the worker and then communicate with it:

 **src/component.js**